zfnoorani/zfnoorani.github.io/_posts/2021-03-03-image-signature.md

 ## Choosing the Metadata

-Of all the EXIF fields available, I'm going to use the "Comment" field.
+Of the EXIF fields available, I'm going to use the "Comment" field.
 Let's get this struct in there, encoded in JSON.

 ```go
 type Metadata struct {